nodejs/node/doc/api/child_process.md

 * `signal` {string}

-The `subprocess.kill()` methods sends a signal to the child process.
+The `subprocess.kill()` method sends a signal to the child process.
 If no argument is given, the process will be sent the `'SIGTERM'` signal.
 See signal(7) for a list of available signals.